escapegameibk/microcontroller/ECPROTO.md

 Request an analog value from a slave.
 What that analog value may be is not the concern of the master, though the masterm ay have influenced this value by some other means.
 This request requires no parameters.
-Its response consists of a frame with the same id and a 8-bit value of the analog-digital converter, where 255 is the highest, and 0 the lowest value.
+It's response consists of a frame with the same id and a 8-bit value of the analog-digital converter, where 255 is the highest, and 0 the lowest value.

 **As of 2018-12 this command is deprecated.
-Please use commands 0x0F for any new features**
+Please use commands 0x0E-0xF for any new features**

-### 14. RESERVED ID 0x0E
+### 14. Register analog inputs ID 0x0E

-RESERVED FOR FUTURE USE
+Used to tell the slave that analog pins update should be transmitted to the master if nescessary.
+A request with this id should have as first byte of the payload an id indicateing the amount of analog channels used.
+The following bytes should contain the needed analog channel IDs.
+A reply has only 1 byte payload, which indicates success.

 ### 15. Get analog input ID 0x0F